 So what is a private student loan and how can you be approved for one?
-A private student loan is exactly what it sounds like: money that you can borrow from a bank or other lender, used for qualified higher education expenses, such as tuition, room and board or other fees and expenses such as buying a computer or textbooks.
+A private student loan is exactly what it sounds like: money that you can borrow from a bank or other lender, used for qualified higher education expenses, such as tuition, room and board or other fees and expenses such as buying a computer or textbooks and living expenses.
 Because these loans are offered by private companies, rather than the federal government, they are offered based on the applicant's creditworthiness.
 In other words, to qualify for a private student loan, you will either need to have a strong credit score, or have a friend or family member who is willing to cosign your loan.

 A cosigner is a person who essentially guarantees your loan.
 You will retain the primary responsibility for the loan, but if you default on the loan, then the lender will turn to the co-signer to pay off your debt.
 In most cases a cosigner is a family member, such as a parent or a grandparent.
 Most private student loan companies will not allow students to take out a student loan without a cosigner unless they are over the age of 25 or they have a high credit score (a minimum of 650).